St John's Market: Alterations

 The building was altered at least twice during its history; in 1881 a new frontage of shops was added on Roe Street, and in 1891 the Elliot Street facade was entirely rebuilt in the Renaissance style.
 A note in an 1894 electrical trade journal states: "Liverpool - The Markets Committee of the City Council are dissatisfied with the present lighting of St. John’s Market, and they consider that the time has arrived when the place should be electrically lighted."

 Operation

 Principal market-days were, at the outset, Wednesdays and Saturdays; but there was a considerable market every day.
 Market regulations were devised to provide equal protection for buyer and seller; rates of porterage were regulated, and approved carriers were badged.
 The hall was cleaned each evening by twelve scavengers engaged for that purpose, and two watchmen were employed to guard the property overnight.

 The rents charged in the market in 1831 were: Shops, £18 per annum; cellars, (of which there were 29) £5; butchers' stalls, £8; the corner ones, £10; vegetable and fruit stalls, £6; potato-compartments, £3; the corner ones, £3.
 4s.; table-compartments, £1.
 12s.; bench-compartments, 12s.; outer fish-standings, £8; the inner ones, £4.
 Occupiers of shops paid £2.
-12s. per annum each for a gas-light.
+12s. per annum each for a gaslight.